eikek/docspell/website/site/content/docs/install/rpi.md

 ## Joex

-Running the joex component on the Raspberry Pi is possible, but will result in long processing times for OCR.
-Files that don't require OCR are no problem.
+Running the joex component on the Raspberry Pi is possible, but will result in long processing times for OCR and text analysis.
+The board should provide 4G of RAM (like the current RPi4), especially if also a database and solr are running next to it.
+I recommend to give joex a heap of 1.5G (`-J-Xmx1536M`).
+You should also set the joex pool size to 1.

-Tested on a RPi model 3 (4 cores, 1G RAM) processing a PDF (scanned with 300dpi) with two pages took 9:52.
-You can speed it up considerably by uninstalling the `unpaper` command, because this step takes quite long.
-This, of course, reduces the quality of OCR.
-But without `unpaper` the same sample pdf was then processed in 1:24, a speedup of 8 minutes.

-You should limit the joex pool size to 1 and, depending on your model and the amount of RAM, set a heap size of at least 500M (`-J-Xmx500M`).

-For personal setups, when you don't need the processing results asap, this can work well enough.
+When joex processes the first file, some models are built loaded into memory which can take a while.
+Subsequent processing times are faster then.

+An example: on this [UP
+board](https://up-board.org/up/specifications/) with an Intel Atom x5-Z8350 CPU (@1.44Ghz) and 4G RAM, a scanned (300dpi) pdf file with 6
+pages took *3:20 min* to process.
+This board also runs the SOLR and a postgresql database.

+The same file was processed in 55s on a qemu virtual machine on my i7 notebook, using 1 CPU and 4G RAM (and identical config for joex).
+The virtual machine only had to host docspell (joex and restserver, but the restserver is very lightweight).

+The learning task for text classification can also use high amount of memory, but this depends on the amount of data you have in docspell.
+If you encounter problems here, you can set the maximum amount of items to consider in the collective settings page.